nrokh/ScientificFigures/README.md

 </details>

 <h2 align="center">Running your own Tutorial </h2>
 Information for Running your tutorial is coming soon.
-We will the following teaching materials:
+We will provide the following teaching materials:
 	- Lesson plan for two-hour workshop for lab group, department, etc.
 	- Slides for two hour workshop including powerpoints and PDFs
 	- Slido poll questions for engagement